Thursday, 4 May 2023

 • help accessing supports such as Community Services & Welfare payments

-The above listed strategies are all covered within and across the information below in the various information included and in resources for managing and treating ME.
+The above listed strategies are all highlighted below within the more detailed information and resources for managing and treating ME.

 There are a few ways to prevent PENE and to manage your symptoms.
 There is no single way of managing ME that works for everyone, and it takes time to figure out what works best for you.
 There are several treatment and management options.
 Early diagnosis, taking medication to control certain symptoms, and making lifestyle changes can all help.